Shubxam/boomer/tech-spec.md

 - Keep documentation close to the code
 - Update documentation as part of feature development
 - Use MkDocs for project documentation
+- Use Markdown for documentation files
+- Keep the documentation structured and consistent.

 ### Documentation Standards